 The Team was actively participating in the RoboCup events during the last range.
 Major successes were the 3rd places in RoboCup 2009, GermanOpen 2009/2012 and the 2nd place in RoboCup 2011.
 The Team also participated in most of the technical challenges in these years while reaching the 3rd in RoboCup 2009 and RoboCup 2013.
 Additionally the team ranked second and third in the Drop-In challenge 2013 and 2014 respectively.
+Team Nao Devils reached the third place in the Drop-In competition, and the second place in the Technical challenges in RoboCup 2015.
 Besides official RoboCup competitions the Nao Devils regularly participate at other international events such as the Festival della Creatività in Florence, Italy, the RoboCup Exhibition and Engagement Event in Eisteddfod of Wales, UK, and the Athens Digital Week in Greece.
-It is also planned to take part in the Standard Platform League of RoboCup 2015 in Hefei, China.
+It is planned to take part in the RoboCup European Open 2016, and RoboCup 2016, Leipzig (Germany).